upscale-project/sqed-generator/custom-sqed-modules/README.txt

-This directory contains custom SQED modules for several processor designs.
+This directory contains the customized portions of the SQED module for several processor designs.

 The corresponding instruction constraints can be found in "../ISA\ Constraints/".